riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

 I am a fairly frequent flyer, and my preferred airline is [Southwest](http://www.southwest.com).
 I love that their trips are booked in one-way segments, their open seating system, that I can check two bags for free, and most importantly, that I can change or cancel my flights at any time without penalty.

 Changing flights without penalty means that I can book a trip, and if that trip becomes cheaper at any time, I can cancel my previous flight and rebook the same flight, and pocket the difference.
-However, Southwest does not provide an alert that lets you know when a price has dropped – you must check this manually.
+However, Southwest does not provide an alert that lets you know when a price has dropped – you have to check this manually.

 ## Automating the price check
 In order to make sure I get the cheapest prices for all my Southwest flights, I created an R script to automatically check the flight prices for flights I have purchased.
 If a lower price is available, I receive an email with the flight info and my potential savings.

 There are four major steps that we will go through below in more detail:
 <ol><li value="1">  Open a web browser, and drive the browser using R via RSelenium</li>
   <li>  Scrape the flight schedule using rvest </li>
   <li>  Parse the resulting table using dplyr and stringr to check for price changes </li>
   <li>  Send an email alert using mailR if the price has decreased </li>
 </ol>

-## Defining our initial purchase
+### Defining our initial purchase
 For the code below we will use a simple example and track just one flight.
-Let’s say I purchased a flight from Raleigh, NC to Portland, OR on 12/09 for $204, departing at 7:15am and arriving at 12:00pm.
+Let’s say I purchased a flight from Raleigh, NC to Portland, OR on December 9th for $204, departing at 7:15am and arriving at 12:00pm.
 Let's load the necessary packages and define these as objects in our environment.

-<pre><code class="language-r line-numbers">
+<pre><code class="language-r line-numbers">#load packages
-#load packages
 library(RSelenium)
 library(rvest)
 library(tidyverse)